jbx-protocol/juice-docs/docs/dao/reference/media.md

 #### YouTube

-- If you would like upload access, ask filipv and he might give it to you.
+- If you would like upload access, ask jango and he might give it to you.
 Otherwise, share your video on Discord and somebody might upload it.
 - If you do share a video, please also share a title, description, and [properly formatted chapter timestamps](https://support.google.com/youtube/answer/9884579).